1960 Pacific typhoon season: Typhoon Polly

+Typhoon Polly formed east of the Philippines on July 17.
+It slowly moved north-northeast and intensified to a Category 4 super typhoon with windspeed of 215 km/h (130 mph).
+It then moved north and sped up.
+It hit China before turning into an extratropical cyclone and dissipated on July 28.

 Tropical Storm Rose

+Rose was a short-lived storm that appeared on July 24.
+It quickly strengthened to a tropical storm.
+The storm was close to Japan, but didn't make landfall.
+The storm moved northeast and dissipated on July 21.

 Typhoon Shirley

 On July 29, a tropical depression formed to the east of northern Luzon.
 Moving to the northwest, it encountered favorable conditions for development, and rapidly intensified to a 155 mi/h super typhoon just 48 hours after forming, with an eyewall only 7 mi wide.
 Shirley continued to the northwest, and struck northeastern Taiwan as a slightly weaker 140 mi/h typhoon on the July 31.
 The mountainous terrain ripped apart the typhoon's circulation, and after crossing the Taiwan Strait, it made landfall on southeastern China as a tropical storm.
 Shirley turned northward while moving inland, and dissipated on August 2.
 An unusual feature of the storm was the development of a secondary center while approaching Taiwan.

 Shirley's 140 mi/h winds and torrential rains devastated Taiwan, overflowing many rivers and trapping thousands.
 Nearly a foot of rain was reported on the island, causing extensive road and property damage.
 Little crop damage occurred due to Typhoon Mary destroying much of it months before.
 In all, Typhoon Shirley caused 104 fatalities, destroyed or damaged 9,890 houses, and left 50,194 people homeless.